Share the love!

 Casa Batlló

-Casa Batlló – Magic nights option
+Casa Batlló – Magic Nights Option

 If you want to enhance your experience, you can book the Magic Nights tour through Casa Batlló’s official website which includes a tour starting at 8pm and a concert on the rooftop at 9pm after.
 You also get a free glass of cava while you enjoy the concert!
 I did this my first time in Barcelona and absolutely loved it.